En Español (Spanish Version)

 Procedures for Managing Cirrhosis

-are similar to varicose veins except that they occur in the lining of the walls of the lower esophagus (swallowing tube).
+are similar to varicose veins except that they occur in the lining of the walls of the lower esophagus, the tube moves food from your throat to your stomach.
 They are a common complication of cirrhosis.
 If the veins rupture, they can cause serious bleeding that often requires blood transfusion.
 Once bleeding is controlled, treatment focuses on preventing future bleeding episodes.
 Ruptured esophageal varices are responsible for a large proportion of the deaths associated with cirrhosis.

 Endoscopy, which consists of a narrow tube mounted with a video camera being inserted into the throat, is used to identify the bleeding site.
 A rubber band is used to tie off the bleeding portion of the vein.